isage/SDL-mirror/README.md

 * Only SDL_TEXTUREFORMAT_ABGR8888 is supported.
 * Memory pool (used for vertexes) has fixed size of 2 * 1024 * 1024.
 That shouldn't be an issue, unless your draw count if insanely big.
 * You can bind SDL_Texture to gles2 context only when using gles2 renderer.
-* SDL_RenderReadPixels supports reading only from display rendertarget (no one sane should read from texture rendertarget anyway, you already has texture, god dammit).
+* SDL_RenderReadPixels supports reading only from display rendertarget (no one sane should read from texture rendertarget anyway, you already have texture, god dammit).

 ## SDL1 Differences between this and vita2d version